lambdahands/lt-scss/README.md

   "src-dir": "scss",
   "build-dir": "css",
   "output-style": "expanded",
+  "includes": ["lib/"]
   "comments": true
 }
 ```

 The `src-dir` is where your .scss files live, and the `build-dir` is where you want them compiled.
 You can also customize the output style as `nested, expanded, compact, or compressed` and control whether or not to show comments in the output files.

+You can include libraries in your configuration file, relative to the directory it lives in.
+The `includes` option takes an array of strings specifying the folder(s) to look in when using an `@import` statement in your code.

 If you're thinking *"Hey, that's not enough options!"* then I suggest you look into a build tool like [grunt](http://gruntjs.com/) or [gulp](http://gulpjs.com/).
 More functionality is planned for later releases.